synaptic-gg/vitap-mate/README.md

 ## 🔐 Privacy First

 We take your privacy seriously:
+- The app is compiled in GitHub Actions and uploaded to the Play Store within the action itself for transparency.
 - **No data leaves your device**
 - All scraping is done locally — even your login credentials stay on your phone
 - We do **not** collect or store your user ID or password — not now, not ever